jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/5_Physical_Collet.typ

 + Force magnitude and directional parameters

 @chap_4 describes a systematic approach to obtain these parameters through detailed load approximation analysis, surrogate modeling, and optimization.
 Knowledge of these variables, combined with the evaluation frameworks established in @tab_32 and @tab_33, enables enhanced precision in assessing each #gls("lie") configuration's suitability.
 The required quantity of #glspl("lie") directly impacts required costs.
 Additionally, spacing requirements influence both the feasibility of an attachment strategy and the availability of unobstructed areas.
-These clear areas are potentially beneficial for visual strain measurements and structural monitoring.
+These clear areas can be  beneficial for visual strain measurements and structural monitoring.
 This quantitative foundation, coupled with the qualitative evaluation criteria, forms a solid basis for informed #gls("lie") selection tailored to specific project requirements.